Table of Contents

 - Probability of Harm

 We need to know both what can happen and the probability that it will happen to decide how much if any protections we need.
 The damage caused by fine dust depends upon overall health, genetics, type of exposure, amount of exposure, frequency of exposure, and duration of exposure.
 The peer reviewed medical research clearly shows the higher, longer and more frequent our exposure the greater the harm.
 Doctors call this a dose response relationship.
+The risks from fine wood dust are real and can be easily verified as most full time commercial woodworkers develop serious fine dust triggered health problems, but most small shop and hobbyist woodworkers ignore these problems because we wrongly believe our exposures are so much lower as to not be a problem.
 Almost all medical studies that give probabilities studied health insurance data for woodworkers in large facilities that vent their fine dust away outside.
 The health insurance data show at typical exposure levels for shops that vent outside 100% meaning all workers develop a significant loss in respiratory volume of roughly 1% capacity loss per year of woodworking, about 14% are forced into an early dust related medical retirement, about 7% develop such bad sensitivity (allergies) that they must permanently give up woodworking, and a tiny number develop dust related cancer.
 Shops that voluntarily met tougher air quality standards cut the number forced into an early fine dust related medical retirement to about half, meaning one in seven is forced into an early dust related medical retirement.

-This is really bad news because even though small shop workers often get limited shop time, we get much more dangerously high fine dust exposures.
+This is really bad news for small shop and hobbyist woodworkers.
+Even though small shop workers often get limited shop time we get much more dangerously high fine dust exposures.
+Large facilities almost all blow most of the fine dust away outside where it quickly breaks down when it gets wet.
+When small shops upgrade their licenses, many get tested.
+Cal-OSHA testing shows most small shops that vent and trap the fine dust inside build such dangerously high dust levels that those in these shops get more fine dust exposure in a few hours than large facility workers get in months of full time work.
+Worse, air quality testing shows these dust volumes grow so high that most connected areas also become badly contaminated which with homes means near constant high exposure.
+The peer reviewed medical research is clear that the higher and longer the exposure, the greater the health damage.
 Although we found no medical studies run on small shop workers, my respiratory physician said his experience from decades of practice convinces him that small shop workers, hobbyists, our families and even our pets often suffer the most from fine wood dust triggered health problems.
 Additionally, my air quality inspector said he has tested hundreds of shops that upgraded from small shop status to commercial shops.
 He said small shops that vented their dust collection systems inside invariably had so much fine dust build up that just turning on the dust collection system with no woodworking stirred up enough residual dust the shops fail their air quality tests.
 In my own garage based shop that regularly had the cars in and out for three months with no woodworking, my inspector's tests found exactly the same.
 Just walking around with no woodworking stirred up enough fine dust to fail an EPA air quality test.
 Turning on the cyclone without doing any woodworking failed the tougher ACGIH and OSHA air quality standards.
 Although my cyclone was advertised to provide good fine dust collection and health protection, just sawing a few board feet of wood with the cyclone running raised the airborne dust level to as high as normal indoor air currents can carry.
 Instead of providing protection my inspector called my cyclone a bad dust pump!

 - Typical Dust Collection Cycle